jwde/AltTextProxy/README.md

 For our final project, we chose to design and implement an HTTP proxy primarily designed for use by people with disabilities.
 We wrote our proxy in python and implemented the following features:
 <ol>
 <li>Reverse image alt-text generation: we inject javascript on pages containing images without alt-text to asynchronously perform a reverse image search to Google.
-We then parse the results to return the best possible description.</li>
+We then parse the results to return the first description of the image.</li>
 <li>Link magnification: We implemented a magnification system to increase the size of links by altering the styling of HTML pages for increased ease of use.</li>
 </li>Performance
   <ol><li>Image Caching: We developed a system to store image paths and their respective alt-texts in a cache for performance benefits.</li>